lubrandt/Kotlin-MPP/README.md

 #### The Bad

 * Actual/expect methods are limited in functionality or are not straight forward and need some abstraction.
 If for example you want to use a Time Datatype in a function you need to define an actual for both the function and the Datatype.
+This goes for all Datatypes that exist in each Module but have (obviosly) different implementations.

 ### js

 #### The Good

-* Kotlin-wrappers so you can use kotlin dsl everywhere.
+* Kotlin-wrappers so you can use Kotlin DSL everywhere.
 * CSS aka styled Components (check ComponentStyles.kt) are easy to use, writing in Kotlin DSL might still cause some confusion as there are different ways to define the same property so `margin(5.px)` is the same as `margin = "5.px"`.

 #### The Bad

-* React to Kotlin DSL has almost no Documentation and just a few Examples which just show some functionalities.
-There is no whole React to Kotlin DSL Documentation and you need to know React and Kotlin to know how to translate from one to the other.
+* React to Kotlin DSL has only the basic Documentation and just a few Examples which only show some functionalities.
+There is no whole React to Kotlin DSL Documentation and you need to know React and Kotlin to know how to translate from one to the other if you do not find it in the documentation.

-* Some kotlin-wrappers are heavily out of date.
+* Some kotlin-wrappers are heavily out of date (e.g. Mocha is at 8.0.0 meanwhile the kotlin-mocha is at 3.0.1 and it says that the major versions match).

 * Some React functionalities need a more complicated approach (e.g. getDerivedStateFromProps, [here](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react#declaring-static-fields-and-lifecycle-methods-contexttype-getderivedstatefromprops-etc)).

 * Error Handling with Error Boundaries from React.
 They do not (yet) catch async Errors.
 This is adressed in a experimental Feature in React.
 So every Component needs to do their own Error Handling for now.
-VON REACT ABSTRAHIEREN, WRAPPER MUSS react features unterstützen um das verwenden zu können doer selber machen, update von react version könnte dann für probleme sorgen

-* Communicating between a browser & server was rather complex.
+A Big Problem is that you have to wait until the wrapper supports this (still experimental) React Feature or you have to write your own but then a React Update might cause Problems.

 * sometimes access to properties is direct and sometimes you need to use attrs.

-* tests are not that straight forward"§$%&/()SDFGHJKsfsfgdg$" ausführen? karma? mocha?, tried for sometime, didn't get it to work while i worked at it,
+* Tests are not straight forward to configure as i spend quite some time trying to get it to work and didn't succeed.
+There seems to be a Problem with the configuration of Karma which KotlinJS uses to test browser functionality.

 ### jvm